Healthy Homes Assessment Napier

 Home Assessments Napier for Rental Properties

-There are a variety of concerns to check in the house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are a myriad of things to check in an house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
 There are a few examples:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of a Tenancy solutions ruling can be significant for property managers and landlords.
-For professional assistance, get in touch today to book your rental properties home evaluation.
+The repercussions of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling could be significant for property managers and landlords.
+For professional guidance, contact us today to schedule your rental properties home evaluation.

 home assessments for rental properties